-Discord’s Streamer Mode is a helpful feature for streaming your content without worrying about sensitive information leaking out.
+Discord’s Streamer Mode is a very helpful feature for streaming your content without worrying about sensitive information leaking out.

 In this guide, we list down the steps on how to set up Discord streamer mode.

-Further down, we also explain what each option in this mode does.
+We also explain what each option in this mode does.
 Read on to start optimizing a safe environment for your streams.

 Table of ContentsShow

 - On your Discord App landing page, click on User Settings (indicated by a gear icon – as shown below).

 - Navigate to Streamer Mode on the sidebar and check Enable Streamer Mode.

 You now have Streamer Mode enabled on your account.

 You can also assign a keybind to turn Streamer Mode on/off with the push of a button.
 This is handy for regular streamers – removing the hassle of navigating menus during sessions.